MarieanneWU20/svelte-grid-layout/README.md

 [Link to example](./example)

 ## Future development
-The goal for **Svelte Layout Editor** is a tool that gives the user a graphical interface to create a page template for applications built with Svelte.
+The goal for **Svelte Grid Layout** is a tool that gives the user a graphical interface to create a page template for applications built with Svelte.
 This will be possible through arrow-buttons that lets the user add rows or columns and resize individual columns.
 Other possible upcomming features are: drag and drop, change the spacing between columns and animation for smooth transitions.